🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-sanàre : to heal
+sanare : to heal

 sa||re : (accento grave)

-Indicative mood (Indicativo) of the verb sanàre
+indicativo sanare.
+Indicative mood of the verb sanare

 Tempo semplice